rr-manoj-dobbali/sql-style-guide/README.md

 ## Joining `on` condition

 - Write `on` in its own line if there are multiple joining conditions
-- When multiple conditions for joining, ``
+- When multiple conditions for joining, all `and`s should be one level deeper than `on`

 ```
 -- Good